mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```
 Armament is typical of small patrol craft, with a pair of 25 millimeters
 light autocannon in a dual mount forward and a quad-mounted light anti-
 air missile launcher aft.
-Both are remotely controlled from the craft’s
+Both are remotely controlled from the craft's
 tiny bridge.
 Each of the open bridge wings mounts a general-purpose
 machinegun for law enforcement self-defence purposes.
 The hull is
 lightly armored with flexible composite materials, giving reasonable